American Songs and Musicals in the "Thirties"

 Released on the screens in 1933,

-" 42nd Street " is based on the semi-autobiographical novel by the young dancer Bradford Ropes, in which he depicts the backstage of the creation of a musical review entitled Pretty Lady at the worst moment of the 1929 crisis.
+" 42nd Street " and based on the semi-autobiographical novel by the young dancer Bradford Ropes, it depicts the area behind the stage of the creation of a musical play entitled Pretty Lady at the worst moment of the 1929 crisis.

 The movie was the first one in many respects: first partnership

 between the songwriters Harry Warren and Al Dubin, first major stage choreography by Busby Berkeley, first leading role for Ruby Keeler and especially first full Hollywood musical .

 5 Though 42nd Sreet is thought as being seminal of the Hollywood musical, it does not prevent it from being also a work of exception.
 Moreover, it’s not wrong to say that there was as for any renewal in the artistic creation a before and an after.
 Shot at the peak of the Great Depression, the movie was from its release a true smash hit.
 It contained all the ingredients that would appeal to the public : well typed characters, fantasy, humor, a drop of cynicism, a pinch of realism and a hint of romance.

 A decade that changed the music

 1 The musical trends experienced by the country during the 1930s